top of page

 Section 2: Caucus Charters

 Each caucus shall be established by a charter adopted by its membership, or prospective membership upon first organization.
-Under the authority of the charter adopted every caucus shall elected the following officers, in addition to any other such officers as the chapter charter shall establish: a Chair, a Vice-Chair, a Secretary, a Political Director, and a Membership Director.
+Under the authority of the charter adopted every caucus shall elect a Chair and Vice Chair in addition to any other such officers as the caucus charter shall establish.
 The YDMA Executive Committee shall promulgate a standard charter for caucuses stipulating required elements, if any, beyond basic elements required by the parliamentary authority.

 Caucuses shall notify the YDMA Executive Committee of any charter amendments within 7 days of their adoption, which shall take effect upon their ratification by the Executive Committee or automatically after 30 days, shall the Executive Committee have taken no action.
 Caucuses shall remain in existence continuously without need for reauthorization, and no rechartering or notification of amendments from the previous year to the Secretary succeeding the YDMA Annual Convention shall be required.